wx83/Supplementary/index.md

 ---

 ## Section 1:
-> In the following section, you will be instructed to listen to 2 audio samples and evaluate them based on three criteria: coherence, arrangement, and compliance with given conditions, as well as overall quality.
+> In the following section, you will be instructed to listen to 2 audio samples and evaluate them based on three criteria: coherence, arrangement, and compliance with given condition, as well as overall quality.

 __Condition:__ A cheerful christmas song suitable for children.